How to Ferment Vegetables

 Generally tap water contains chlorine and shouldn’t be used unless it is filtered.
 Chlorine kills bacteria both good and bad.
 Do not use it for fermentation.

-What Conditions are Required for Vegetable Fermentation?
+What Conditions are Required for Fermented Vegetables?

 • Temperature: Should between 55 and 75ºF (12-24ºC)